 This club exposes students to computer science, the maker movement, & student led passion driven learning.
 Jaime & her husband have six children & they all love technology!

 Director of Curriculum and Instruction

-Kelly received a Bachelor of Arts in Psychology and a Master of Arts in Education from Pepperdine University, in California.
-She has been a Google Education Trainer for six years, as well as has earned the title of Google Educator 1 and 2.
-She co-leads the Google Educator Group (GEG) for Central Texas, started and hosts the Google Twitter chat (#gafechat), organizes Edcamp Leander, and GooCamp (Google Meets Edcamp).
-In addition, she blogs (www.edtechnut.blogspot.com), maintains a website filled with resources (www.edtechnut.com), and is an active participant on Twitter (https://twitter.com/LISDTechie).
+Kelly received a Bachelor of Arts in Psychology and a Master of Arts in Education from Pepperdine University in California and holds her Principal Certification from Lamar University in Texas.
+She has been a Google for Education Trainer since 2014 and co-leads the Google Educator Group (GEG) for Central Texas.
+In addition, she blogs as EdTech Nut, maintains a website filled with resources, and is an active participant on Twitter.